Barbecue spaghetti

 Barbecue spaghetti is a dish from Memphis, Tennessee, that combines spaghetti with a sauce made from shredded smoked pork or pulled pork, vegetables, and barbecue sauce.
 It is served as a side dish in some Memphis barbecue restaurants.
 Southern Living called the dish iconic and "perhaps the city's most unusual creation".
 HuffPost called it "a Memphis staple".

 Preparation and serving

 Barbecue spaghetti can be made with pulled pork or shredded smoked pork.
 The sauce is "half marinara and half barbecue sauce", sometimes with onions and peppers included, and is simmered before adding the pork; the consistency is close to that of barbecue sauce.
 The spaghetti is cooked until soft, then tossed in the hot sauce.
-This dish is served as a side and sometimes as a main course.
+This dish is served as a side.

 History

 The dish was invented by former railroad cook Brady Vincent, who opened a barbecue restaurant called Brady and Lil's.
 In 1980 Frank and Hazel Vernon bought the restaurant and renamed it The Bar-B-Q Shop.
 Vincent also taught the recipe for barbecue spaghetti to Jim Neely, who opened Interstate Bar-B-Q in the late 1970s; Interstate modified the sauce recipe adding the "extra back flap meat" from a rack of ribs and cooking it in a pot with peppers and onions.

 State Park restaurant in Cambridge, Massachusetts, serves a "Memphis BBQ spaghetti" that uses pulled pork in a marinara that uses a barbecue sauce as its base.